Sainte-Honorine-du-Fay

 Sainte-Honorine-du-Fay (/fr/) is a commune in the Calvados department in the Normandy region in northwestern France.

+Geography

+The commune is made up of the following collection of villages and hamlets, Le Bosq de Fay, Le Homme, Le Val Joie, Bretteville and Flagy.

+Two rivers flow through the commune, the Guigne and the Orne.
+In addition two streams the Ruisseau de la Planquette and the Ruisseau de Verdun traverse the commune.

+The commune is on the border of the area known as Suisse Normande.

 Twin towns – sister cities

 Sainte-Honorine-du-Fay, along with eight other communes, Amayé-sur-Orne, Maizet, Montigny, Préaux-Bocage, Maisoncelles-sur-Ajon, Avenay, Vacognes-Neuilly and Montillières-sur-Orne, is a member of The ICL Val Orne, which has organised being twinned with: